mejasonatkinson/blog/content/posts/dyslexia-what-is-it.md

 - What is the difference between a difficulty and a disability?
 - How is reading, writing, and spelling effected?
-- How does learning/intelligence play into this?
+- How does learning or intelligence play into this?
 - What adverse consequences, does being seen as dyslexic have on people’s psychology and behaviour?

 ...
 Just to list a few.